 Well, not always, but if done the right way, change can bring about significant improvements!

 Organizations reorganize internal structures and processes for a few reasons.

-Organizations reorganize internal structures and processes to better align with changing conditions and business demands or perhaps because of a crisis that affects the organization.
+A change might be: to better align the organization with changing conditions, new business demands, or perhaps because of a crisis that impacts the organization.

-Some organizations succeed at this kind of effort and some fail miserably.
+Some organizations succeed at this kind of effort, and some fail miserably.
 McKinsey Quarterly did a study that revealed that only 8% of executives polled, who had been through a redesign, said their change efforts added value, met business objectives and were completed on time.

 Most of the executives said successful redesigns took six months or less and were successful at changing the mindsets of employees to rally around the change rather than resist it.

 and change efforts when they feel the need to: